sys-git/pyCountdownTimer/README.md

 A count-down timer that periodically checks a flag (to terminate the timer) using a supplied callable.

+There are some simple unit-tests that take 20 seconds to execute and leave no remaining threads or processes.

         from  pyCountdownTimer import Timer, InteruptedSleep

         #   Sleep/block for max: 'int_duration_seconds' checking boolean state of 'callable_func()' every 'resolution_seconds':